User Guide

 not return the list to its full state.
 If you wish to return to seeing all the companies in your list,

-execute list com
+execute list com.

 Examples:

-find com Amazon
+find com Amazon-

 Suppose you have this list of companies.
 Executing

-will update the list to show matching companies:
+find com googlewill update the list to show matching companies:

 And executing

-find com google facebook
+find com google facebookwill return the following:

 Listing all companies: list com

 Lists out all companies in your list of companies.
-After using the find com
+After using the find com command, you would have likely

 narrowed your list of companies down to a few search results.
-Use the list com
+Use the list com command to revert to seeing all the

 companies in your list.